-- Demonstrate autonomy, judgement and responsibility when making decisions and defining courses of action in regards of the electrical engineering standards and procedures. - Incorporate required changes in electrical standards, processes and plans as per risk assessment results and auditing outcomes and recommendations. - Use an objective evidence-based approach to decision-making around safety matters. - Take the initiative to incorporate improvements in the electrical engineering standards, and installation.

-• Integrate and combine different set of information, from different sources, to form general conclusions.
+- Demonstrate autonomy, judgement and responsibility when making decisions and defining courses of action about the mechanical engineering standards and procedures. - Incorporate required changes in mechanical standards, processes and plans as per risk assessment results and auditing outcomes and recommendations. - Use an objective evidence-based approach to decision-making around safety matters. - Take the initiative to incorporate improvements in the mechanical engineering standards. - Integrate and combine different sets of information, from different sources, to form general conclusions. - Sign off on agreed decisions (e.g. route of a long wall move).